 Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

-2024 Annual Report
+2025 Annual Report

-You can also Download the Annual Report
+You can also download the Annual Report

 Annual Report

-O & M expenditures totaled $6.39 million for 2024.
+O & M expenditures totaled $5.52 million for 2025.
+The adopted budget was $6.43 million, which includes $225 thousand in capital funds for new International Dump Truck.
+Fund Balance at year’s end was $892,065.
 The adopted budget was $6.88 million, which includes Insurance Claim recovery of $1.19 Million.
 Fund Balance at year’s end was $472,855.

 Electrical Synopsis: